-The standards focus on the fundamental principles that apply to all populations (people with a mental health condition, learning disability or dementia) and settings (across education health and social care).
+The standards focus on the fundamental principles that apply to all populations (people with a mental health condition, learning disability, autism or dementia) and settings (across education health and social care).

-Skills for Care is keen to ensure that the standards are adopted across the adult social care sector.
+Although not currently mandatory for adult social care, the Care Quality Commission (CQC) and Skills for Care are keen to ensure that the standards are adopted across the adult social care sector.

-- service providers ensure that they commission and/or deliver training that complies with the standards
+- service providers ensure that they commission and/or deliver training that complies with the standards, and use external learning providers that have been certified (you can find a list here)